narojkumar99/BLESerial/README.md

 # BLESerial
-Android Library For BLE Serial communication for HM-10, Adafruit BLEFruit, LARID BL600 and other devices
+Android Library For BLE Serial communications for HM-10, Adafruit BLEFruit, LARID BL600 and other devices